AdobeDocs/experience-platform.en/help/rtcdp/partner-data/offsite-retargeting.md

 ---
-title: Offsite Retargeting of Unknown Visitors
+title: Offsite Retargeting of Unauthenticated Visitors
 description: Learn how to
 ---

-# Offsite retargeting of unknown visitors
+# Offsite retargeting of unauthenticated visitors

 >[!AVAILABILITY]
 >
 >This functionality is available to customers who have licensed Real-Time CDP (App Service), Adobe Experience Platform Activation, Real-time CDP, Real-Time CDP Prime, Real-Time CDP Ultimate.
 Read more about these packages in the [product descriptions](https://helpx.adobe.com/legal/product-descriptions.html) and contact your Adobe representative for more information.

-Learn how to build an audience of unknown visitors and retarget them using partner provided addressable IDs.
+Learn how to build an audience of unauthenticated visitors and retarget them using partner provided addressable IDs.

 IMAGE

 ## Prerequisites and planning {#prerequisites-and-planning}

-When planning on retargeting unknown visitors, please consider the following prerequisites during your planning process:
+When planning on retargeting unauthenticated visitors, please consider the following prerequisites during your planning process:

-- Is all the data I need imported?
 - Have I set up the partner IDs with the proper identity namespaces?
-- Do the destinations I want to activate my audience to support enrichment data?

 Additionally, in order to implement the use case, you will make use of the following Real-time CDP functionality and UI elements.
 Ensure that you have the necessary attribute-based access control permissions for all these areas or ask your system administrator to grant you the necessary permissions.